gbentaieb/open-player/README.md

 # Work In Progress
 This package is still a work in progress.
 However, do not hesitate to tell us what you think even if the project is not yet ready to be used.

+You can however checkout the live demo [here](https://gbentaieb.github.io/open-player/) to see the progress we make !